by Mary E. Lowd

 Chorif chittered.
 She’d followed the human out of curiosity, and now it all made sense.
 “You’re going to hold it for ransom?” she asked, admiringly.

 Before Amy could answer, the viewscreen lit up with an image of a reptilian alien.
-“Salvager 41, we’ve checked the records, and the crashed shuttle on asteroid 835 was registered a Lei-ca-thor, a species that doesn’t have a centralized representation in the Expansion.
+“Salvager 41, we’ve checked the records, and the crashed shuttle on asteroid 835 was registered to a Lei-ca-thor, a species that doesn’t have a centralized representation in the Expansion.
 They show up as traders and cargo-haulers occasionally, but there’s no one for us to contact regarding this matter.
 If you bring the infant to us, we can enroll it in the fosterage.
 Otherwise, under salvage rights, you can claim it as your own.
 However, you will be expected to pass several examinations regarding your fitness as an adoptive parent to an alternate species before the arrangement can be made permanent.
 Over and out.”

 Chorif chuckled at how the human’s plan had back-fired on her.
 The upward curve to her fleshy lips was clearly an expression of her disappointment.